emtee40/FMHY-wiki/Stream-Site-Grading.md

 **What we look for**:
-1. * Does it have movies, shows and anime in 1080p?
+1. * Does it have movies, TV, anime, 1080p, and subtitles?
 Can the quality be lowered?
-Does it have subtitles?
 1. * Do none, some, or all their servers auto-switch to the next if one fails?
 1. * Does it automatically go to a shows next episode, and play it without user input, across all servers?
 1. * How are the site's UI, player and search?
 What sort of user settings does it have?